 The tensile strength of the helical bars is enhanced by its cold worked manufacturing processes and is twice that of rebar, and seven times that of wound helix plate (Ref: BRE GBG62) When used for crack stitching the high tensile helical bars combine great axial strength with rotational flexibility to accommodate the natural cyclic movements of the walls whist ensuring the continued reinforcement of the cracked brickwork, block-work or stonework.

 In the majority of cases crack stitching can be used in order to treat cracked masonry of any kind and offers the ideal solution to the problem of cracked walls in order to stabilise a structure.
 To provide protection against moisture and freeze/ thaw action it is important to seal the crack with epoxy crack filler.

 How do I know that crack stitching bars will be the most appropriate masonry repair method?

 You should consider masonry stitching as a repair for cracks in walls that are non-active or cyclic.
 If the crack is ‘live’ then the cause of the cracking should be identified and resolved prior to stitching taking place.
 Possible causes for ‘live’ cracking can include failed lintels, ground movement or lack of lateral restraint.
-If in doubt call in your structural engineer or Find a TwistfixRegistered Contractor specialising in crack stitching and other masonry repair systems.
+If in doubt call in your structural engineer or seek advice from an expert structural repair contractor specialising in crack stitching and other masonry repair systems.

 Crack stitching is a reliable, rapid and fully concealed method of reinforcing cracked walls.
 The stitching bars are extremely easy to install and cause minimal disruption making them a popular choice for many.